ntrip6/QField-docs/documentation/get-started/storage.en.md

 ### Exporting modified projects and datasets

-Once users modify imported projects and datasets, QField offer various means through which the content can be sent from and exported out of its system-protected files storage:
+Once users modify imported projects and datasets, QField offers various means through which the content can be sent from and exported out of its system-protected files storage:

 * by exporting a project folder or an individual dataset;